AlexCubo/Spiced_Projects/README.md

         &nbsp;&nbsp;&nbsp;&nbsp;Extract: each tweet is taken from mongoDB
         &nbsp;&nbsp;&nbsp;&nbsp;Transform: each tweet is analysed using a [Vader Sentiment Analysis](https://github.com/cjhutto/vaderSentiment)
         &nbsp;&nbsp;&nbsp;&nbsp;Load: load tweets, authors and sentiment score in a postgres DB
-    4. Docker container "postgres": the structured database is used to store tweets with sentiment score before to deply in bot
+    4. Docker container "postgres": psql DB is used to store tweets with sentiment score before to deply them in bot
-    5. Docker container "slackbot": In slack are deployed the extracted tweets with feeling score in a automated fashion (bot)
-These steps are orchestrated by docker-compose that executes a docker-compose.yml file to concatenate all passages.
+    5. Docker container "slackbot": In an automated fashion are are deployed in Slack the tweets with feeling score These steps are orchestrated by docker-compose that executes a docker-compose.yml file to concatenate all passages.

 The docker-compose.yml and the subfolder used by the ETL_pipeline project can be found [here](./ETL_pipeline/pipeline)